For stock video creators

 Includes the 'video' keyword Adobe Stock requires for video search, flags vertical clips, and exports the CSV format each platform expects.

 No per-second pricing.
-A 5-second loop and a 60-second clip each cost one credit.
+A 5-second loop and a 60-second clip each cost the same 2 credits.

 How it works